Payop/payop-api-doc/0.Integration/integrationApiTypes.md

 **🔹2.
 Collect Payer Data**

-Based on the selected payment method, collect the required fields from the payer.
+Based on the selected payment method, collect the required fields from the payer and pass these fields in both `/invoices/create` and `/checkout/create` requests.
+For example:
 For example:
   * `email`
   * `name`
   * `date_of_birth`